microsoft/fast/packages/web-components/fast-foundation/src/calendar/calendar.md

 Calculating date/times can run into timezone issues.
 - Hour cycles: h11, h12, h23, h24

-Click handler
-Currently I'm using a function that takes the event and finds the date on the clicked element.
-The developer can attach a method to the calendar that uses the event to extract the date clicked.
-Is this the best way?
-I looked at attaching a method as a callback but would rely on something like the eval() function which isn't ideal.

 ### Prior Art/Examples

 *Screenshots and/or links to existing, canonical, or exemplary implementations of the component.*